New myopia management lens now at Leightons

 Over the years, extensive research has been carried out around the world to find a solution to myopia.
-Myopia management usually includes encouraging the child to spend more time outside – ideally at least 12 hours a week.
+Management usually includes encouraging the child to spend more time outside – ideally at least 12 hours a day.
 The increase of myopia can also be slowed by the use of Orthokeratology lenses, available in several Leightons branches.

 Now, for the first time ever, there is a contact lens that is actually licensed for myopia management: MiSight® by CooperVision.